Hadokane/CI_PP3_OFFICE_CHAMPION/TESTING.md

 The user has full C.R.U.D. functionality across each feature page of the website as proven throughout this document.

-This was a crucial feature in the design of this website and as such it has been tested and documented in fine detail.
+This was a crucial feature in the design of this website and as such, it has been tested and documented in fine detail.

 ---